adrien19/chronoqueue-pythonsdk/CONTRIBUTING.md

 This will:
 - Generate Python gRPC classes from all `.proto` files
+- Reorganize files to `chronoqueue/api/` (removing `proto/` prefix)
-- Fix imports to use relative imports
+- Fix imports to use `chronoqueue.api.*` instead of `proto.*`
+- Use relative imports within packages
 - Format the generated code with Black and isort
 - Create proper Python package structure

-**Important:** Generated proto files in `chronoqueue/api/proto/` are **checked into version control**.
+**Important:** Generated files in `chronoqueue/api/{common,google,message,queue,queueservice,schedule,schema}/` are **checked into version control**.
 This allows users to install the SDK without needing build tools.
 After running `make gen-proto`, commit the changes.

 **Advanced Configuration:**